 When I'm done with the normalization process the jets are all absolutely uniform.
 I've had folks remark that clutch and cam chain noises are gone now that they've installed their new carbs, which is actually predictable if you stop and think for a moment about what we've done: When the individual carburetors are delivering exactly the same amount of uniformly atomized fuel, it only stands to reason that the crankshaft will spin more smoothly.
 And there go noises associated with vibration.

 2) Choke.
-"Lazy choke syndrome" is a myth perpetuated by those who would have you believe in voodoo over sound engineering.
+"Lazy choke syndrome" is a myth perpetuated by those who would have you believe in voodoo over actual engineering.
 If the choke shafts don't rotate freely you need to sort it out at the source.
 They bend easily if mishandled by a knuckle dragger; plus, when you're assembling a set the geometry is going to be a tiny bit different than when you started.

 When I've got a three-carb "brick" linked up I set the stabilizer screws finger tight and fit the choke rod without the spring.
 If it binds, out it comes for adjustment until I've got it perfect.
 Only then do the springs and butterflies go on.
 Then I torque everything down whilst blipping them continually to make sure they remain completely free-rotating.